-If shelling out $400 or more per month for the next five years on a new car sounds too steep to you, there's another option: leasing.
+CARS.COM — If shelling out $400 or more for a monthly payment for the next five years on a new car sounds too steep to you, there's another option: leasing.
 Essentially a long-term rental with a purchase option at the end, leasing can save you a great deal in monthly payments versus buying a new car outright.
 The downside?
 Unless you buy it (and that will cost you more money), you have to return it when the term is up.

 Related: More #FirstTimeBuyers Advice

 Still, it's a deal many consumers are willing to take.
 Leasing accounted for 21.7 percent of new-car purchases in 2014, according IHS Automotive.
 If you're new to car shopping, leasing can seem intimidating.
 Don't worry; we've listed some of the advantages and disadvantages below.

 - The payments are typically lower.
 The going rate on a 36-month lease for several leading midsize family sedans is around $200 per month (plus applicable sales tax) for a modest trim level.
 Cash due at signing ranges from around $1,400 to $2,600 plus tax, depending on the car and region, and that generally includes your first month's payment.
 By contrast, if you purchased one of those cars (let's say you negotiated $23,500 out-the-door) with a 10 percent down payment and the remainder financed for five years at 3 percent interest, your monthly cost would be $380.